Plans called off for new Upstate teen group home

 Some said they experienced harsh punishment and forms of mental and spiritual abuse during their time at the New York campus.

-Jonathan Bailie, executive director of Hannah Grace, said the community’s concerns and rising costs to upgrade the plot of land contributed to the decision to cancel all plans in Sunset.
+Hannah Grace Executive Director Jonathan Bailie said the community’s concerns and rising costs to upgrade the plot of land contributed to the decision to cancel all plans in Sunset.

 The Florida-based non profit had been partnering with Freedom Village in New York, an evangelical group home, to turn the land in Sunset into a new venture.